Any-k Algorithms for Enumerating Ranked Answers to Conjunctive Queries: Ranking Functions

 The converse is also true~\cite{bistarelli99semiring}: given a commutative monoid equipped with a total order that is monotonic with respect to $\otimes$, there is a corresponding selective dioid where the $\oplus$ operator selects the least element according to the order.
 Therefore, these two perspectives are equivalent.

-\introparagraph{Selective commutative dioid as a ranking function} A selective commutative dioid can be used as a ranking function where $\oplus$ acts as a comparator and $\otimes$ as an aggregator of input weights.
-The sum-of-weights model corresponds to $(\mathbb{R} \cup \{ \infty \}, \min, +, \infty, 0)$, that is also called the \emph{tropical semiring}~\cite{pin98tropical}.
+\introparagraph{Algebraic structures as ranking functions} A selective commutative dioid can be used as a ranking function where $\oplus$ acts as a comparator and $\otimes$ as an aggregator of input weights.
+The sum-of-weights model corresponds to $(\mathbb{R} \cup \{ \infty \}, \min, +, \infty, 0)$, also called the \emph{tropical semiring}~\cite{pin98tropical}.
 Notice the correspondence of semiring multiplication $\otimes$ to $+$ and semiring addition $\oplus$ to $\min$.
+Another semiring we can use is $(\R \cup \{ \infty, -\infty \}, \min, \max, \infty, -\infty)$, where we essentially swap the $+$ operator for $\max$.
+Ranked enumeration with this semiring prioritizes query answers whose maximum-weight witness is as small as possible (regardless of the sum of weights).